divyabhushan/git-webinar/README.md

 ## Contribute

-Please feel free to pour in your suggestions and feedbacks.
+Kindly feel free to post in your questions, comments and suggestions -> [here](FAQ.md)

-Any FAQ regarding the session is most welcome.

 ## Getting Started